sofacoustics/SOFAtoolbox/API_MO/readme.txt

 This is a readme file for the SOFA API for Matlab and Octave.

-* When adding SOFA API to Matlab search path: Use "Add Folder", don't use "Add with Subfolders"
+* When adding SOFA API to Matlab search path: Use "Add Folder" (don't use "Add with Subfolders"!)
 * Start the API: execute "SOFAstart" in Matlab or Octave.
 * No HRTF files to play around?
 Follow the advices in the readme.txt files in the HRTFs directories.
 * Explore the API: execute some of the "demo_" files in the directory "demos".